 Risk of Valium and Alcohol – Can It Cause Death?

 In some circumstances, benzos like Valium can lead to serious medical emergencies like coma, hypotension, and overdose.
 Benzodiazepines can cause overdoses on their own.
 However, with medical attention, they typically aren’t fatal.
 However, benzos accounted for around 9,000 overdose deaths in 2015.
 Many of these are instances of benzos being mixed with other depressants like alcohol.
 This can be attributed to the fact that alcohol abuse can be deadly on its own, making the withdrawal from Valium and alcohol equally dangerous without medical supervision.
 The following symptoms can be signs of a diazepam overdose with alcohol:

 - Hypotension (low heart rate)

 - Loss of consciousness

 Need Help?
 Call the Palm Beach Institute Today

 If you experience any of these symptoms after having mixed Valium and alcohol, call emergency services immediately.
-If you are stuck in a pattern of benzodiazepine abuse, there may be a way out.
+If you are stuck in a pattern of benzodiazepine abuse, there is a way out.
+With a thorough and medically-supervised detox process and proper followup treatment methods, you can find healing and freedom from addiction at a treatment center.
 Call the Palm Beach Institute today at 855-960-5456 for a free consultation and to learn more about how you can get out from under addiction.